To share your species occurrence records via a data resource on the NBN Atlas we require two files:

 Verification status terms

 Records submitted to the NBN Atlas require the identification verification status of the record.
-Verification status is based on the iRecord verification scheme and the options accepted on the NBN Atlas are Accepted (including the more granular Accepted – correct and Accepted – considered correct), Unconfirmed – plausible and Unconfirmed – not reviewed.
-Read more about the full verification status terms.
+Verification status is based on the iRecord verification scheme, you can read more about our full verification status terms.

 Darwin Core Archives